davidfig/rendersheet/README.md

-## rendersheet
+## rendersheet.js
 renders a canvas spritesheet for use with pixi.js

 ## rationale
-this generates on the fly spritesheets for use as basetextures in pixi.js. you pass functions that draw and measure each texture, and rendersheet combines those into a sheet. it currently uses a rudimentary packing algorithm.
+I needed a way to generate spritesheets on the fly based on canvas drawings.
+This allows me to resize the drawings based on different resolutions.
+It works by passing the rendersheet two functions: a drawing function and a measure function.
+It currently uses a rudimentary packing algorithm.

 ## Code Example